On the Integrality Gap of the Subtour LP for the 1,2-TSP: An upper bound of on the integrality gap

-If $OPT(SUBT)=n+k$, then the subtour LP solution on $I$ has a total $x$-value of $k$ on edges of cost 2, since the objective value is equal to $\sum_{e\in E} x(e) + \sum_{e\in E: c(e)=2} x(e)$, and $\sum_{e\in E} x(e)=\frac 12 \sum_{v\in V}\sum_{e\in \delta(v)} x(e)=n$.
+If $OPT(SUBT)=n+k$, then the subtour LP solution on $I$ has a total $x$-value of $k$ on edges of cost 2, since the objective value is equal to $\sum_{e\in E} x(e) + \sum_{e\in E: c(e)=2} x(e)$, and $\sum_{e\in E} x(e)=\tfrac 12 \sum_{v\in V}\sum_{e\in \delta(v)} x(e)=n$.
 We fix an optimal subtour solution $x$, and we construct $I'$ from $I$, by adding one node $i$, and adding edges $(i,j)$ of cost 1, for every $j$ in $I$ that is incident on an edge $e$ with $c(e)=2$ and $x(e)>0$.
 All other edges incident on $i$ get cost 2.
 Note that the optimal tour on $I'$ has length at least the length of the optimal tour on $I$, since we can take a tour on $I'$ and shortcut $i$ to obtain a tour on $I$.
 On the other hand, we can use $x$ to define a feasible solution on $I'$, by ``rerouting'' one unit in total from edges $e=(j,k)$ with $c(e)=2$ to the edges $(j,i)$ and $(i,k)$.
-Since the cost of this solution on $I'$ is the same as the cost of $x$, the ratio between the length of the optimal tour and the subtour LP value has not decreased.\mqed\end{proof}}
+Since the cost of this solution on $I'$ is the same as the cost of $x$, the ratio between the length of the optimal tour and the subtour LP value has not decreased.\mqed\end{proof}} \begin{remark} We note that the proof of Lemma~\ref{lem:worstcase} implies that to compute integrality gaps or approximation guarantees, we may assume without loss of generality that an instance has an optimal subtour LP value of at most $n+1$, where $n$ is the number of nodes in the instance.
+If this does not hold, we may add nodes as in the proof of Lemma~\ref{lem:worstcase} without increasing $OPT(\SUBT)$, and a tour of cost $C$ on the extended instance can be shortcut to a tour on the original instance of cost at most $C$. \end{remark}